rvalsot/Elixir/docs/programming_elixir.md

 __Enum__

-Some tasks that can be done include: iterate, filter, combine, split, convert, concatenate.
+Some tasks that can be done include: iterate, filter, combine, split, convert, concatenate, create, select.

 Enum is heavy on resources, because each call is self contained and returns a collection.